 The story of Amazon and the dawn of Prime membership is the perfect blueprint for payers to build a better member experience.
 Why?
 Because, just like Amazon, payers don’t have the opportunity to develop a face-to-face relationship with their members and must instead focus on the behind-the-scenes experience to build goodwill and trust.

 Let’s be honest – member retention and satisfaction aren’t easy to come by.
 Members only reach out when they need something from their health plan.
 Many times that happens after a medical diagnosis that will significantly alter their future.
 Stress may be high and emotions are fraught from the start of those conversations with members.

 What do members want to know?
 They have questions about specifics of their health plan such as what services are covered; which providers they can see; how much they owe; how do they pay.
 For the individual market, the demands on members are even higher, as members are managing their entire healthcare journey from end-to-end, and for some, it’s the first time that they’ve ever had that responsibility.

 To every interaction with payers, members bring very high expectations from other industries.
 Amazon is the perfect example.
 Can your members manage their premiums like they do their Amazon shopping cart?
 Probably not even close.
 To that someone may say, healthcare is more complicated than shopping online.
 Unfortunately, your members don’t think it is.
-There’s data to prove this, too.
+Data from the InstaMed Trends in Healthcare Payments Report proves this, too.

 The point is that consumers never asked Jeff Bezos to create Amazon Prime.
 It simply answered their needs before they could even ask the question.